QI-Software/deadmatterpublic/LinuxServerGuide.md

 # Linux Dedicated Server

 ### Running via AMP
-There is a Dead Matter template already in [AMP](https://cubecoders.com/) that will configure and monitor your server for you.
+There is a Dead Matter template already in [AMP](https://cubecoders.com/AMP) that will configure and monitor your server for you.
 It is reccomended to run the new instance inside Docker - this way all dependancies are pre-installed for you.
 This can be configured within AMP.

 *Note, this is a paid product.*

 1) Make sure your AMP is up to date
 2) Create a new instance (Dead Matter will be in the list)
 3) Follow usual AMP processes to update the server, configure settings, then run

 ### Running Manually
 **It is not reccomended to run as root.
 Create a dedicated user to run the server first.**
-1) Install Wine
+1) Install Wine:

     `sudo apt update`

     `sudo apt install wine`

 2) Download Server Files